sfx2000/ssmtp-2.64/README.md

 ## About sSMTP

-Keeping this around for historical reference...
+Keeping this around for historical reference... yes, this is old code

 for README - see below...